-Our District Nursing Team's Pressure Ulcer Prevention improvement activity has yielded positive results, against a background of increasing caseload acquired pressure ulcer rates reflecting the increased frailty in caseloads.
-West Dunbartonshire's rate for avoidable pressure ulcer rates per /1000 caseload has seen sustained improvement with a rate = 0/1000 against NHSGGC 0.34/1000.
+Our District Nursing Team's Pressure Ulcer Prevention improvement activity has yielded positive results, against a background of increasing caseload acquired pressure ulcer rates reflecting the increased frailty in caseloads, West Dunbartonshire rate for avoidable pressure ulcer rates per /1000 caseload West Dunbartonshire has seen sustained improvement with a rate = 0/1000 against NHSGGC 0.34/1000.

 Delivering Palliative and End of Life Care in the most appropriate setting for individuals and their families is a key priority for the team.
-Earlier this year a performance management report on this service recorded the West Dunbartonshire team as the highest performing across the Board area over the period February 2024 (100%) to April 2024 (95%).
+Earlier this year NHSGGC's Board considered a report on this service which recorded the West Dunbartonshire team as the highest performing across the whole board area over the period February 2024 (100%) to April 2024 (95%).